 11. What if my child doesn’t bring their own technology?
 Will they be disadvantaged?

 The School will continue to provide the same level of ICT resource that it does at the moment.
 In classes when specialist software is required (Visual Arts, Media, Computing etc), the School will continue to provide computers for student usage.
-Our hope is that, in time, all students in Years 5-12 will be able to bring their own technology.

 12. Won’t technology become a status symbol amongst students?

 This is certainly possible.
-We live in a culture that constantly makes status symbols out of possessions, so it is unlikely that our technology will be exempt from the same fate.
-Hopefully, as we continue to model and commend values that place character over possessions and virtues over bling, we can help young people to be aware of the shallow and fleeting nature of status symbols.
+We live in a culture that constantly makes status symbols out of possessions, so it is unlikely that technology will be exempt from the same fate.
+Hopefully, as we continue to model and commend values that place character over possessions and virtues over brand names, we can help young people to be aware of the shallow and fleeting nature of status symbols.
 There are better ways to be human than to think that life is about possessions.

 13. Won’t students just be staring at screens all day?